cnmoro/MiniVectorDB/README.md

 # ID: 4, Sentence: "The queen has one daughter", Distance: 0.3122280240058899, Metadata: {'royalty': 'queen'}

 # Save the database to disk
+# The database file will be automatically loaded if exists on disk
+# File path is "db.pkl" by default, saved to the current working directory
+# Customizable by parameter "storage_file" on VectorDatabase constructor
 vector_db.persist_to_disk()
 ```